- Voted Travel and Leisure’s #1 City in the USA

 Do SAS students take regular College of Charleston credit classes?

 No. The SAS program is for students who wish to improve their English language skills with instructors trained to address the specific needs of second language learners.
 In exceptional cases, however, home universities may grant credit for the work accomplished at the College of Charleston ELI.

 How do students gain credit for the courses?

 Universities from abroad assess the content of the ELI curriculum and the contact hours to determine equivalencies in their own credit curriculum.
-Decisions must be made with regard to which courses students will be credited for in their home universities, and how many credit hours will be allotted for the CofC ELI courses.
-For example, the CofC ELI’s Intermediate Film Studies course, with an emphasis on listening, might be deemed to be equal to a listening course at the sophomore level in the home university.
+Decisions must be made with regard to which courses students will be credited for in their home universities, and how many credit hours will be allotted for the College of Charleston ELI courses.
+For example, the College of Charleston ELI’s Intermediate Film Studies course, with an emphasis on listening, might be deemed to be equal to a listening course at the sophomore level in the home university.
 The ELI works closely with the universities in providing curricular materials, textbook references, and assessment methods.
-Students receive a progress report at the end of each eight-week session with grades and comments, and a copy is sent to the home university.
+Students receive a detailed progress report at the end of each eight-week session with grades and comments, and a copy is sent to the home university.
 Hours of attendance are also recorded and reflected on the students’ certificates of participation.